Gravitron: Design and operation

 The Gravitron first appeared at Morey's Piers in 1983 and quickly became a fixture at amusement parks in many countries.
 It is a modification of an earlier ride called the Rotor.
 The ride was originally designed and manufactured by Wisdom Industries.

 The ride is completely enclosed, with 48 vertically sliding padded panels lining the inside wall.
 Riders lean against these panels, which are angled back.
+Since the riders move instead of the floor, the Gravitron eliminates a design flaw of the Rotor where passengers’ feet could be wedged between the moving floor and the wall, one instance of which occurred on the Cajun Cliffhanger rotor at Six Flags Great America.

+The physics of the Gravitron can be explained using concepts from AP Physics C: Mechanics.
 As the ride rotates, the rider experiences a centrifugal force pointing outward from the ride's center.
 This force, along with the slant in the walls, allows the panels to rise up and the riders to be completely supported by the walls, without their feet touching the ground.
-Since the riders move instead of the floor, the Gravitron eliminates a design flaw of the Rotor where passengers’ feet could be wedged between the moving floor and the wall, one instance of which occurred on the Cajun Cliffhanger rotor at Six Flags Great America.

 The ride can rotate at a maximum frequency of 24 rpm.
 It reaches that frequency in less than 20 seconds, due to the 33 kW 3-phase motor.
 At this point, the riders are experiencing centrifugal force equivalent to three times the force of gravity.

-On the original/older designs of the ride there is usually a light-up sign saying "THRILLER", but sometimes the sign says the name of the show.
-Newer variants appear to have dropped this feature.
+The original or older designs of the ride would usually feature a lit up sign saying or similar, but newer variants of the ride appear to have dropped this feature.

 The ride operator is located in the center of the ride.
 Part of the operator's duty is to control lighting and music in addition to the ride itself.
 Some variants include closed-circuit television cameras, allowing waiting riders and passersby to observe the ride in action.

-There are a few versions of this ride that do not have a ceiling (i.e. the top canvas is not installed).
+There are a few versions of this ride that do not have a ceiling (i.e.,the top canvas is not installed).

 The entire ride racks on a single 50 ft trailer for transport.
 The ride can be assembled in less than six hours, and packed up in three.